 Let’s face it, the real challenge for a group to engage in a discussion is not just to share information, the crucial part is the decision-making process.
 The software makers that offer GDSS (Group Decision Support Systems) they all have learned that with their customers in the hardest way.

 Any work group has normally an assigned ‘team leader’, but that does not necessarily convert them into becoming a team.
 Transforming groups into teams is a top management priority in the most thriving organizations today.
 Such companies rely on the services of group facilitators, that assist managers and team leaders in running workshops instead of meetings.

 Once in team, you will find that the most powerful combination to support group interactions is to run a GDSS (not just a GSS) in the huddle room that is equipped with interactive displays, preferably two in a pair, as the ones pictured on the top of this article in the CTOUCH Cvolution Meeting Center – one for annotations and the other for content sharing.

-For basic facilitation in any kind of workshops, you can use a tool such as GroupMap, which is a purebred GDSS that has the best visual collaboration options in the market today.
+For basic facilitation in any kind of workshop, you can use a tool such as GroupMap, which is a purebred GDSS that has the best visual collaboration options in the market today.
 For developmental facilitation or organizational decision making, you can rely on platforms such as Stormz or Powernoodle, that can also be used well on interactive displays during the project review meetings.
 Finally, once the group decision-making is sorted with GroupMap, you can move along and export your group tasks to any popular project management tool such as Trello or Asana, besides, of course, Realtime Board or Storm Board.

 To conclude, only if you possess interactive displays in your huddle room you will be truly rewarded with the power of interaction of these novel project management tools to support your team discussions.
 Finally, only with team facilitation and GDSS software, you will be able to transform groups into teams and to reach effective decision-making.